bachvo01/Caesar-Cipher/README.md

 1
 1 would encode an A as a B, an M as an N, and a Z as an A, and so on.
 The method is named after Roman leader Julius Caesar, who used it in his private correspondence.

 This project is a visualisation of Caesar Cipher - one of the oldest cipher in the human history.
-The main goal is to provide users an intuitive vision of how the cipher works.
+The main goal is to provide users an intuitive vision of how the cipher works. &ensp;

 ## History